rihemebh/Algorithms-And-DataStructure/README.md

 #### ***Delete a key***

-Not like the insert we could delete a key from any node
+Unlike the insert process we could delete a key from any node
 So to ensure that our btree doesn't break any rule we have an alternative to each case :

 - **Borrow key** :